jmackey-astro/PION/README.txt

 libsiloh5-0 libsilo-bin libsilo-dev
 libcfitsio-dev libcfitsio-bin

+Because of a recent silo update, you must copy the silo_exports.h file directly into usr/include/, and give the file appropriate permissions (I use 777 so I don't have to think about it) using chmod.
+You can get silo_exports.h by running extra_libraries, as below, and it should be in the silo library.

 On other systems you may have to compile Silo, Sundials, and Cfitsio from source.
 Here is how:
 - cd to "./extra_libraries"